Medically reviewed by Drugs.com. Last updated on Mar 5, 2022.

 Screen for colon cancer.
 If you're age 50 or older and you have no colon cancer risk factors other than age — which puts you at average risk — your doctor may recommend a flexible sigmoidoscopy exam every five years to screen for colon cancer.

-Sigmoidoscopy is one option for colon cancer screening, but there are other options that allow visualization of the whole colon.
+Sigmoidoscopy is one option for colon cancer screening, but there are other options that allow your doctor to view your whole colon, such as colonoscopy.
 Talk with your doctor about your options.

 A flexible sigmoidoscopy exam poses few risks.
 Rarely, complications of a flexible sigmoidoscopy exam may include:

-- Bleeding from the site where a tissue sample (biopsy) was taken
+- Bleeding from the site where a tissue sample was taken

 How you prepare

-Before a flexible sigmoidoscopy exam, you'll need to clean out (empty) your colon.
+Before a flexible sigmoidoscopy exam, you'll need to empty your colon.
 Any residue in your colon may obscure the view of your colon and rectum during the exam.

 To empty your colon, follow your doctor's instructions carefully.
 You may be asked to:

 - Follow a special diet the day before the exam.
-Typically, you won't be able to eat the day before the exam.
+Your doctor may ask you not to eat the day before the exam.
 Drinks may be limited to clear liquids — plain water, broth, carbonated beverages, and tea and coffee without milk or cream.
 You may be asked not to eat or drink anything after midnight the night before the exam.

 - Take a laxative the night before the exam.
-The laxative will be in either pill or liquid form.
+If your doctor asks you to take a laxative, it will be in either pill or liquid form.

 - Use an enema kit.
-In some cases, you may need to use an over-the-counter enema kit — either the night before the exam or a few hours before the exam — to empty your colon.
-Or you may be asked to take two enemas at home the morning of the procedure.
+You will need to use an over-the-counter enema kit — typically a few hours before the exam — to empty your colon.
+You may be asked to take two enemas.

 - Adjust your medications.
 Remind your doctor of your medications at least a week before the exam — especially if you have diabetes, if you take medications or supplements that contain iron, or if you take aspirin or other blood thinners.
 You may need to adjust your dosages or stop taking the medication temporarily.